Chronic inflammatory disease that causes the airways to produce excess mucus, becoming narrower and swollen.

-This disease creates respiratory symptoms, limitation in physical activity and can be a serious issue that interferes with the patient’s daily activities by leading him/her to attacks or crises that may be fatal.
+This disease creates respiratory symptoms, limitation in physical activity and can be a serious issue that interferes with the patient’s daily activities by leading him or her to attacks or crises that may be fatal.

 Although this disease itself cannot be prevented, it is recommended to identify and reduce the exposure to its triggers through general environmental control measures such as:

-- Avoid all medications, foods and additives known as symptoms precipitants.
+- Medications, foods, and additives known as symptoms precipitants

-- Avoid the presence of cockroaches at home.
-Clean efficiently every corner of the house on a regular basis.
-Insecticides can be used, but make sure the patient is not home when used.
+- Insecticides can be used, but make sure the patient is not home when used

 This disease is different in each case, usually characterized by chronic inflammation of the airways.
 The two main characteristics that define this disease are: